 Clotting disorders is a term used to describe a group of conditions in which there is an increased tendency for excessive clotting.
 These disorders include inherited conditions, such as:

 - Factor V Leiden

 - Antiphospholipid Syndrome

 For more information about the details of your specific bleeding or clotting disorders, contact your BCDI Health Team.

 What is Thrombosis?

 The development of a blood clot is called thrombosis.
 The vascular system includes both the venous system (the veins that deliver blood from the tissues to the heart) and the arterial system (the system that delivers blood from the heart to the tissues).
 Thrombotic episodes may occur in either system.
 The symptoms relate to the part of the vascular system in which they occur, the extent of the clot and whether the clot breaks off and travels to another part of the body (embolize).

 There are different terms used to further define these thrombotic episodes, such as deep vein thrombosis (DVT) or peripheral vascular disease.
 For some patients we are now able to determine the underlying cause for an increased risk of excessive blood

-clotting, we are still not able to make this determination in all cases.
-This means that there is still more to be understood about why some persons and families have thrombophilia.
+clotting.
+We are still not able to make this determination in all cases.
+This means there is still more to be understood about why some persons and families have thrombophilia.

 Thrombosis is a very common medical problem.
 It is estimated that approximately two million people experience a DVT each year in the United States.
 In addition, nearly half of patients with deep vein clots experience long-term health consequences that adversely affect their quality of life and require millions of dollars of treatment.